AdrianKrebs/datalens/README.md

 # Datalens

 Datalens is a web app that lets you filter any data with LLMs.
-You can define any criteria and and input source, and the app will use an LLM model like GPT or Claude to surface the relevant data for your criteria.
+LMs are really good at assessing unstructured data.
+This is an experiment to rank job postings by relevance for the specified criteria, without having to go through countless filter options.
+The current data source is the most recent "Who's Hiring" thread from Hacker News (more to come).
 The current version is limited to job data, but future version will let you assess other data types like events, news, or any other data.

 ## Requirements